 - Alpha is a pixel's transparency

 - from 0.0 (transparent) to 1.0 (opaque)

 - so each pixel has red, green, blue, and alpha values

-- Uses for alpha
+- · Uses for alpha

 - Antialiasing

 - Nonrectangular images

 - Translucent components

 - Clipping regions with antialiased edges

 Many pixel models have a fourth channel in addition to red, green, and blue: the pixel's alpha value, which represents its degree of transparency.
+We'll talk more about alpha in a future lecture.